JeffRice/reactUI/README.md

 of calculations running on the server.
 You may use any other libraries you like in implementing it.

-# The Provided Server

-Included in this repo is a server that manages a set of long-running calculations.
-It provides HTTP routes letting a client start a new calculation, cancel a running calculation, get the current set of running calculations, and get the details of a particular calculation, including the values it has calculated so far as it "converges" on its final value.

-The server also simulates other users running and cancelling their own calculations, and simulates random occasional errors.

-See the section below, [Installing the server](#installing-the-server) for instructions on running the server, and the section [Server Routes](#server-routes), for details of its HTTP API.

 # UI Features

 The following are all potential features of this app's UI.